 In 2018, the Insurance Information Institute reports that the U.S. lost about $6 billion to motor vehicle theft, with 748,841 vehicles stolen.
 These days, it is getting harder for thieves to activate cars that are not already running, due to improved security features in higher-end cars.
 Thus, more carjacking attempts are being made.
 There are steps you can take to protect yourself when you are in your vehicle.

 In addition to the bumper tap, carjackers may initiate the $20 bill trick.
 If you find money on your windshield, it may be an attempt to get the driver to step out of the car after the engine has been ignited.
-In the time it takes you to retrieve the money, the thieves can hop inside your car and attempt to run off with it.
+In the time it takes you to retrieve the money, the thieves can hop inside your car and attempt to make off with it.
 At this point, many people hoping to stop them get run over.
 If this happens, return to tip 1 and let the carjacker take the car.
 The best you can do at this point is to file a police report.

-Avoid a carjacking attempt by keeping your car in drive at the ATM.
+Avoid a carjacking attempt by keeping your car in “Drive” at the ATM.
 Rather than put your car in park, keeping your foot on the brake at the ATM can enable a quick escape should carjackers attempt to take your vehicle while you are taking out cash.
 Be sure to drive up as close to the ATM machine as possible.

 Do you face a felony charge for carjacking in West Palm Beach?

 Were you mistaken for a carjacker or possibly linked to a carjacking?
 Carjacking is a first-degree felony offense for which you may face mandatory minimum sentencing and is usually one of multiple severe charges in a criminal case.
 The penalties you might face if you are convicted vary by whether you are accused of having used a weapon.
 They might include:

 - A prison sentence of up to 30 years or

 - A term of probation of up to 30 years, and/or